dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-10-19-google-service/2018-10-19-google-service-en.md

 if many users see our blog or click the advertisement on the blog, Google Adsense gives us the money like above screen. we can withdraw that if that is more than a certain amount(¥8,000). when we withdraw that, we will write the blog about how to withdraw it.

 ## reference
-- Google Analytics: [https://analytics.google.com/analytics/web/](https://analytics.google.com/analytics/web/){:rel="nofollow noreferrer" :target="_blank"}
+- Google Analytics: [https://analytics.google.com/analytics/web/](https://analytics.google.com/analytics/web/){:rel="nofollow noreferrer" target="_blank"}
-- Google Search Console: [https://search.google.com/search-console/about](https://search.google.com/search-console/about){:rel="nofollow noreferrer" :target="_blank"}
+- Google Search Console: [https://search.google.com/search-console/about](https://search.google.com/search-console/about){:rel="nofollow noreferrer" target="_blank"}
-- Google Adsense: [https://www.google.com/adsense/start/](https://www.google.com/adsense/start/){:rel="nofollow noreferrer" :target="_blank"}
+- Google Adsense: [https://www.google.com/adsense/start/](https://www.google.com/adsense/start/){:rel="nofollow noreferrer" target="_blank"}